bunny8469/napster/README.md

 3. Exit
 ```

-- On choosing 1 or 2 you will be asked for a file name to register or search, search returns the peers storing the file redundancy is also implemented.
+- On choosing 1 or 2 you will be asked for a file path to register or search, search returns the peers storing the file redundancy is also implemented.

 - Heartbeats are also implmented to make sure if the peer goes offline.